Music & Minorities (M&M) is a scholarly journal edited by MMRC and published by mdwPress since December 2021.

-M&M will be published as an ethnomusicology-centered interdisciplinary and peer-reviewed English-language, online-only, fee-free, "diamond" open access journal.
-It will comply with the guidelines and quality criteria of the Directory of Open Access Journals (DOAJ) and the Committee of Publication Ethics (COPE) as well as with established standards of research ethics and integrity.
+M&M is published as an ethnomusicology-centered interdisciplinary and peer-reviewed English-language, online-only, fee-free, "diamond" open access journal.
+It complies with the guidelines and quality criteria of the Directory of Open Access Journals (DOAJ) and the Committee of Publication Ethics (COPE) as well as with established standards of research ethics and integrity.
 M&M will apply for inclusion in databases like Scopus or Web of Science.

 The journal makes use of the possibilities of online publishing and publishes submissions on a rolling basis, as soon as they have passed the review and approval process.
-The general call for papers will open in autumn 2021.
-From then on, manuscripts may be submitted.
-Check this page for updates.
+Submissions can be made via the journal website at any time.

 Aim and Scope: